Munch on minerals for better hearing

 Maintaining a diet full of magnesium rich substances is essential for healthy hearing.
 Enjoy eating brown rice, leafy greens, seeds, potatoes and broccoli.

 Nutrient rich foods are a great way to achieve healthier hearing, but if you would like to test your cognitive abilities professionally, visit the experts at HEARINGlife.
-Call us on 1800 030 502 or click here to book your free* assessment.
+Call us on 1800 030 502 or click here to book your no cost* assessment.

 1National History Mueseum, Mineral Sciences FAQs.
 Accessed September 2017